-As the regular hybrid Prius isn’t a plug-in car it’s not eligible for the UK Government grant, while with CO2 emissions from 78g/km it also comes in just above the current 75g/km CO2 threshold for London Congestion Charge exemption.
+As the regular hybrid Prius isn’t a plug-in car it’s not eligible for the UK plug-in car grant, and with CO2 emissions from 78g/km, it also comes in just above the current 75g/km CO2 threshold for London Congestion Charge exemption.

 But that shouldn’t put you off, as the running costs are incredibly affordable.
-Based on our sister title Auto Express’s real-world fuel economy for the Prius you should expect to spend just over £1,000 per year on fuel (based on an average of 12,000 miles per year).
-That’s hardly anything, as even an efficient petrol supermini would cost you at least £500 a year more in fuel.
+Based on our sister title Auto Express’s real-world fuel economy for the Prius, you should expect to spend just over £1,000 a year on fuel (based on an average of 12,000 miles a year).
+Even an efficient petrol supermini would cost you at least £500 a year more.

-If you’ll be running a Prius as a company car then those low CO2 emissions will help keep running costs down too.
-Taking our chosen trim – Business Edition Plus (but on 15-inch alloys to maximise its low CO2 potential) – the Toyota falls into the 19% BiK class.
-This means a higher rate taxpayer will have to contribute just £2,009 per year to The Treasury to run one, which is cheap indeed.
+If you’ll be running a Prius as a company car, then those low CO2 emissions help keep running costs down, too.
+In our chosen trim – Business Edition Plus (but on 15-inch alloys to maximise its low CO2 potential) – the Toyota falls into the 19% BiK class.
+This means a higher-rate taxpayer will have to contribute just over £2,000 a year.

 Toyota Prius insurance group

 As we’ve mentioned above, Toyota’s five-year/100,000-mile warranty package extends to the Prius, so there’s plenty of peace of mind for buyers.
-Even used examples of this fourth-generation car will have half the balance of coverage given the Prius hit the market in 2015.
+Even used examples of this fourth-generation car will have some coverage remaining, given the Prius hit the market in 2015.

-Even a top-spec fully optioned Prius won’t take you near the £320 VED premium for cars costing more than £40,000, so given the Toyota is an alternatively fuelled vehicle in the eyes of the government, you’ll only pay £135 per year road tax.
+Even a top-spec fully optioned Prius won’t be liable for the £320 VED premium for cars costing more than £40,000, so given the Toyota is an alternatively fuelled vehicle in the eyes of the government, you’ll only pay £135 a year in road tax.